OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 This dramatic adaptation by Clint Eastwood is a visceral account of Navy SEAL sniper Chris Kyle, whose pinpoint accuracy saved countless lives and turned him into a legend during the war in Iraq.
 However, when he was finally released from his duty of war and comes back home, Kyle struggled to escape the haunting shadow of war and death, and had difficulty reconnecting with his wife and children.

 The Pianist, directed by Roman Polanski and starring Adrien Brody, is a film about Polish-Jewish musician Wladyslaw Szpilman, who struggles to survive the destruction of the Warsaw ghetto during WWII.
 This critically acclaimed movie won three Oscars, a Palme d’Or and many other significant awards to boot.

-This movie, which won Julia Roberts an Oscar for her role as the protagonist, represents the life of small town lawyer and mom of three kids, Erin Brockovich.
+This movie, which won Julia Roberts an Oscar for her role as the protagonist, represents the life of small-town lawyer and mom of three kids, Erin Brockovich.
 Brockovich, without any suitable educational background, gets hired as a lawyer, accidentally stumbles upon a major case of water poisoning that has lead to many cancerous diseases in her town and takes the fight to big business.
 It’s a truly compelling and interesting tale.

-This biographical drama documents the life of Solomon Northup, a free black man from upstate New York, who is kidnapped and sold into slavery in 1841.
-The film was extremely well received by audiences and critics alike, as it is not only brilliantly directed by Steve McQueen but is touching and realistic.
+This biographical drama documents the life of Solomon Northup, a free black man from Upstate New York, who is kidnapped and sold into slavery in 1841.
+12 Years a Slave won best picture at the Oscars and was hugely revered by audiences and critics.
+Not only was it brilliantly directed by Steve McQueen but the movie was touching and realistic.